lhao03/lhao03.github.io/content/blog/compsci/learn-to-code.md

 > lax security measures have also exposed the private data of the hosts opening their homes to refugees, allowing anyone to see information including hosts’ phone numbers and email addresses with a few clicks.

-Media also worsened the situation by praising this hacked together website, shifting focus away from those the ground work.
+Media also worsened the situation by praising this hacked together website, shifting focus away from those doing the ground work.
 Not only was the product a privacy and security nightmare, but it showed how clueless it's creators were about relocating refugees.

 > In an interview with Gizmodo, Chojecka also said she had a problem with the site’s lack of education about the refugee experience for hosts, the fact that it did not translate listings into multiple languages, and that it had listings from places as far away as the U.S.